6 Ways to Celebrate Employee Appreciation Day

-Take Your Team Out for Lunch – There’s something great about getting out of the office for lunch, especially when it’s on your boss’s dime.
-So, take your team out somewhere for lunch to say thanks for all their contributions to the success of the company.
-Don’t skip out on saying a toast.
-A quick cavalry statement and some thank-you’s will go a long way with your employees.
+Order Lunch for Your Team and Connect for a Video Call – There’s something great about having lunch with your colleagues, especially when it’s on your boss’s dime.
+So, during the pandemic, consider ordering lunch to your team’s home offices to say thanks for all their contributions to the success of the company.
+Then, get together on a video conference to chat, catch up, and share a meal.

 Idea #3: Making Employee Appreciation Highly Visible

 On Employee Appreciation Day, it’s a great idea to recognize individuals and teams in front of the entire organization.
 Make it highly visible.
-This could be something like an all-hands meeting where you gather every member of your team and recognize achievements, big and small.
+This could be something like a virtual all-hands meeting where you gather every member of your team and recognize achievements, big and small.

 One big benefit to doing this is that it provides visibility between employees, teams, and departments who may not fully understand exactly what the other ones do.
 It allows each employee and facet of the organization to be recognized in front of their peers.

 You can also provide the opportunity for peer-to-peer recognition at this meeting by allowing people to give thanks and appreciation to one another.

 For instance, at Outback Team Building & Training, our employees fill out thank you cards attributed to their peers which are read aloud at our monthly all-hands meetings.
 This can be something smaller, like helping them with a sales call, to something bigger, like covering for them while they were on holiday for two weeks.

 Once all of the thank-you cards are read aloud, they’re entered into a raffle and the winners receive a coffee gift card.

 Idea #4: Sending Out Gift Bags Full of Useful Stuff